zzafari/ECON281/Week4/Week4_Idea.md

   effectiveness, and motivate targeted interventions in the mortgage market to repair historic exclusion.

+## Juan's thoughts.

+This is interesting.
+How far can you go on the HMDA data?
+I think the obvious place to start looking is for moments in time where redlining was still a common practice.
+I agree that the LR effects are interesting, but try to find a result first.

 ## 2. Empirically Testing Sticky Expectations in HANK Models

 - **Motivation:**